-The soil conditions at the location of 186 Acre Langdon Tract on Evans Road in San Antonio, Texas were obtained from eighteen borings to depths of 7 to 12 feet.
+The soil conditions at the location of the proposed new streets at Texas Research Park, Units 9, 10, 11, 12, 13 in San Antonio, Texas were obtained from drilling 13 borings to a depth of 15 feet each.
 Laboratory tests were performed on selected specimens to evaluate the engineering characteristics of various soil strata encountered in the borings.

-The results of our exploration, laboratory testing and engineering evaluation indicate the underlying clays at this site are moderately plastic to highly plastic in character.
-Potential vertical movements on the order of 1 1⁄2 to 2 1⁄2 inches were estimated.
+The results of our exploration, laboratory testing and engineering evaluation indicate the underlying clays at this site are moderately plastic to highly plastic.
+Potential vertical movements on the order of 2 to 4 $\frac{1}{2}$ inches were estimated.

-The proposed streets at this site may consist of flexible pavement sections.
+The proposed pavements at this site may be supported by flexible pavement sections.
 Cut and fill information is not available for our review at this time.
-Light tan marl to limestone or clay subgrades are anticipated.
-At the time of construction, if the final street subgrade consists of material other than encountered in the borings, the recommendations may have to be revised.
+Brown clay or tan clay or tan clay to tan calcareous clay subgrades are anticipated.
+At the time of construction, if the final street subgrade consists of material other than encountered in our borings, the recommendations may have to be revised.
 Pavement section recommendations for Local and Collector type streets are presented.